 The experimental setup basically consists of a MasterVM and a controller.
 From a static point of view, the MasterVM serves as a template for creating multiple VM clones executing a benchmark of choice (see Section 2.4).
 It contains all desired benchmarks together with a set of scripts to control the benchmark execution (e.g., to schedule benchmark runs).
 A second major part is the controller which runs on a machine separated from the system under test.
 From a dynamic point of view, the controller clones, deletes, starts, and stops VMs via the virtualization layer's API.
-Furthermore, it is responsible for collecting, processing and visualizing the results (see Figure 1).
+Furthermore, it is responsible for collecting, processing and visualizing the results.
 It also adjusts the configuration (e.g., the amount of virtual CPUs) of the MasterVM and the created clones as required by the considered type of experiment.
-Further details can be found in [5].